whaleygeek/bitio/README.md

 The bitio logo will appear on the display to show you that it has loaded correctly.

+The best way to use the package in a restricted school environment is to then just copy the 'microbit' folder into the students home folder.
+Any Python programs that they write and store in their home folder will now automatically find the 'microbit' package when they 'import microbit' from any of their Python programs.

-If you are on Windows, unfortunately you need to install the mbed serial driver first before you can use the serial port on your micro:bit.
+If you are on Windows, you first need to install the mbed serial driver first before you can use the serial port on your micro:bit.
 You don't need to do this on Mac/Pi/Linux as they have a compatible driver already built into the OS.
 Note that you need admin access to your PC and the micro:bit must be plugged in